-- 60.Should the exposures reported in the explicitly reported countries not exhaust the entirety of exposures subject to COVID-19 PGS, then the "other" geography rows should be filled out to ensure that the values reported for the "Total" geography represent all exposures covered by the COVID-19 PGS. - 61.
-The information regarding public guarantees covers loans and advances that, at the reference date, are subject to PGS that Member States introduced in response to the COVID-19 crisis.
-The EBA published a list of PGS issued, which can be accessed through this link. - 62.The field of "Total exposure reported under CRM substitution in Central Governments" should include the total exposures under COVID-19 PGS that were subject to CRM substitution effects and are reported in the template CR\CSV\SCEN in the rows of 'Central Governments".
-Given the different perimeter (listed PGS for columns 2, 4, 6; CRM substitution for column 7), the sum of exposures in columns 2, 4 and 6 must be at least as large as the exposures reported in column 7. - 63.
-The credit risk parameters should be the ones related to the sub-portfolios of exposures subject to COVID-19 PGS.
-These parameters should be consistent with the parameters reported in the template CSV\CR\SCEN, but allocated proportionally in line with the breakdown of exposures by asset class before CRM substitution effects. - 64.
-The parameters for loans and advances with public guarantees that cover loans which were also subject to EBA compliant COVID-19 moratoria should disregard the historical influence of moratoria. - 65.For the starting point (2022 rows), the LGD parameters for exposures under COVID-19 PGS should be related only to the non-guaranteed part of the exposure (columns 22-24) while the remaining parameters should refer to the entire exposure (i.e. guaranteed and non-guaranteed).
-For the projection (2023-2025 rows), only the parameters that refer to the entire exposure should be reported. - 66.Exposure, impairment and REA data is linked via formula from this template to the TRA\CR\COVID19\IRB and TRA\CR\COVID19\STA templates.
+- 66.The field of "Total exposure reported under CRM substitution in Central Governments" should include the total exposures under COVID-19 PGS that were subject to CRM substitution effects and are reported in the template CR\CSV\SCEN in the rows of 'Central Governments".
+Given the different perimeter (listed PGS for columns 2, 4, 6; CRM substitution for column 7), the sum of exposures in columns 2, 4 and 6 must be at least as large as the exposures reported in column 7. - 67.The credit risk parameters should be the ones related to the sub-portfolios of exposures subject to COVID-19 PGS.
+These parameters should be consistent with the parameters reported in the template CSV\CR\SCEN, but allocated proportionally in line with the breakdown of exposures by asset class before CRM substitution effects. - 68.
+The parameters for loans and advances with public guarantees that cover loans which were also subject to EBA compliant COVID-19 moratoria should disregard the historical influence of moratoria. - 69.
+For the starting point (2022 rows), the LGD parameters for exposures under COVID-19 PGS should be related only to the non-guaranteed part of the exposure (columns 22-24) while the remaining parameters should refer to the entire exposure (i.e. guaranteed and non-guaranteed).
+For the projection (2023-2025 rows), only the parameters that refer to the entire exposure should be reported. - 70.Exposure, impairment and REA data is linked via formula from this template to the TRA\CR\COVID19\IRB and TRA\CR\COVID19\STA templates.

-2.2.7 CSV\CR\SEC\SUM
+2.2.8 CSV CR SEC SUM